Revisiting model-independent constraints on spatial curvature and cosmic ladders calibration: updated and forecast analyses: Introduction

 Our approach leverages Gaussian Processes, a technique now widely used in cosmology due to its property of relying on very minimal assumptions that enable agnostic estimation of functions of interest.
 We employ it to reconstruct the Hubble function, thereby fixing the background history from which SNIa and BAO cosmic distances can be inferred.
 A joint analysis using these three data sets enables us not only to put constraints on the triad $(M, \Omega_k, r_d)$ but also to obtain an estimate of the Hubble parameter, $H_0$, through a cosmographic approach.

 In particular, in this paper, we present a follow-up analysis of our previous work in \cite{Favale:2023lnp}.
 We do so by substituting Pantheon+ SNIa \citep{Scolnic:2021amr} with the more recent DESY5 sample \citep{DES:2024jxu} and using the anisotropic BAO data from the data releases DR1 and DR2 of DESI \citep{DESI:2024uvr,DESI:2025zgx}.
 Assessing the impact of these new data is crucial in light of the current claims and ongoing debates.
 Additionally, motivated by our previous work in \cite{Favale:2024sdq}, which highlighted a $2.5-4.6\sigma$\footnote{The range of this tension depends on the concrete SNIa data sets employed in the analysis (Pantheon+ or DESY5).
 In particular, we found the largest mismatch using DESY5 data.
 See \cite{Favale:2024sdq} for further details.} discrepancy between 2D BAO and 3D BAO from DESI DR1, we explore how the replacement of anisotropic measurements with angular measurements affects the results.
 Moreover, we also consider it important to take a step forward and look at the constraining power that future data will have in the context of this model-independent methodology.
-Of course, minimal assumptions translate into larger uncertainties, and this is the greatest limitation of current analyses.
-However, the upcoming generation of surveys -- such as the Euclid ESA mission \citep{EUCLID:2011zbd} and the Vera Rubin Observatory’s Legacy Survey of Space and Time (LSST) \citep{LSSTScience:2009jmu} -- is expected to deliver transformative improvements in both statistical precision and control of systematics.
-It is therefore timely to assess the performance of this methodology in light of forthcoming data.
+Of course, minimal assumptions translate into larger uncertainties, which at present represents its main limitation.
+However, current and upcoming surveys -- such as the Euclid ESA mission \citep{EUCLID:2011zbd}, the Vera Rubin Observatory’s Legacy Survey of Space and Time (LSST) \citep{LSSTScience:2009jmu}, the Roman Space Telescope \citep{2015arXiv150303757S}, the Simons Observatory \citep{SimonsObservatory:2018koc}, and the LiteBIRD mission \citep{2023PTEP.Litebird} -- are expected to deliver transformative improvements in both statistical precision and control of systematics.
+It is therefore timely to assess whether model-independent methodologies can achieve competitive performance relative to model-dependent constraints in light of these forthcoming data.

 This paper is organised as follows.
 In Sec. \ref{sec:data}, we present the current low-$z$ data on CCH, SNIa and BAO employed in the first part of the analysis, along with the description of the mock data sets built to perform the forecast analysis.
 The methodology is detailed in Sec. \ref{sec:method}, with a description of the GP technique and the joint analysis framework developed to calibrate the ladders and measure $\Omega_k$.
 This is done for different data set combinations.
 Results of these analyses are presented in Sec. \ref{sec:res} both for current data and forecasts.
 In Sec. \ref{sec:conclusions}, we finally draw our conclusions.